timmywil/jquery-google-bubbles/README.md

 });
 </pre>

-*tip: If all you need is a custom pin and no custom info window, don't use this plugin.
+*TIP: If all you need is a custom pin and no custom info window, don't use this plugin.
 That is too easy with the normal Google API (see the attachInfo function below).*